What you need to know about the jobs report revisions

 And if you have a thing affecting small businesses rather than large businesses, for example, the tariffs might be affecting small businesses or bad weather might be affecting small businesses, who knows?

-And about why the specific month's revisions were so high, Bill says it's the kind of thing that is a little foggy in the moment.
+And about why this specific month's revisions were so high, Bill says it's the kind of thing that is a little foggy in the moment.

 Now, honestly, most revisions are not this big, but these are not unprecedentedly large revisions.